What is a 4-bet in poker: how to play and when to bet

 • how to choose 4-bet sizing

-What is a 4-bet in simple terms
+What a 4-bet is in simple terms

-• a player makes an open raise
+• a player makes an open-raise

-• the next player raises, i.e., plays a 3-bet
+• the player behind raises again, that is, plays a 3-bet

-Why a 4-bet is necessary
+Why a 4-bet is needed

-In this situation, you want to:
+In this situation, you aim to:

-• get a call from worse hands
+• get a call from weaker hands

 • play a big pot where you have the advantage.

-For this action, you need:
+For this action, you'll need:

-Therefore, professional players often choose weak suited Aces as their bluff range.
+That's why professional players often choose weak suited Aces as their bluff range.

-The best hands for a 4-bet bluff
+The most profitable hands for 4-bet bluffing

-What a player should ask themselves before 4-betting
+Questions a player should ask themselves before 4-betting

-1. With what does the opponent 3-bet?
+1. What does the opponent 3-bet with?

 The importance of position